d33jiang/Racket-Turing-Machine/README.md

 He then jokingly suggested to the class that coding up a Turing machine in Racket might be good practice for the exam, but I had already started creating this basic Turing machine emulator by the time he made the suggestion.

+All of this took place on November 30, 2016; overall, the project took little more than an hour to complete.

 ## Usage

 The commented out lines at the bottom of [`tm.rkt`](/tm.rkt) are lines that can be run in order to see the machine in action.